rise8-us/rise8-us/docs/practice-playbook.md

 3. Establish coding and documentation standards
 4. Familiarize yourself with common design & architecture patterns
 5. Be aware of new technologies

-### Story Point

-Engineers can help the team by helping to point stories.
-They can help estimate the amount or complexity of the work.
-Since engineers understand the work involved to fulfill a requirement,  they can ensure that stories are granular and right sized.

 ### Acceptance Criteria